Learn How To Create A Positive Culture

 “A large part of the success of ‘Networks of Support’ is the consistent onsite support you provide to the schools over multiple years.”

-This scaffolded method guides the advisors through the nuances of implementing the Social Network Health approach.
+This scaffolded method guides the advisors through the nuances of implementing the Networks of Support approach.
 The ‘touchpoints’ by the Networks of Support team have proven critical to the school’s and communities’ implementation and sustainability of their programs.

 Networks of Support does not endorse one-time workshops or limited support for schools/communities.
 Consistent support over multiple years provides the accountability and foundation to sustain strong programs.